 Savasana for mental health:

-Practicing Savasana relieves physical and mental stress that builds during a workout session.
+Practising Savasana relieves physical and mental stress that builds during a workout session.
 It puts your body to rest after the rigorous stress your body goes through after a strict exercise routine.
-It bring back the body balance by allowing it to rest by focusing on the flow of your breaths.
+It brings back the body balance by allowing it to rest by focusing on the flow of your breaths.

 In the end, I would say that doing a few forms of asanas on a regular basis has been shown to enhance brain wave coherence and improve functions such as memory and intelligence.
 It has been ages since people practice restorative Yogasanas and have benefitted in their life.

 When you can not go outside, you can always turn inside and work on your internal repair, which will ultimately help you to build resilience for the coming future.
 Stay safe, stay healthy, and stay fit.
 Rise up!